ably/ably-java/README.md

 4. Commit [CHANGELOG](./CHANGELOG.md)
 5. Make a PR against `master`
 6. Once the PR is approved, merge it into `master`
-7. Assemble and Upload ([see below](#publishing-to-jcenter-and-maven-central) for details) - but the overall order to follow is:
-    1. Publish to Maven Central (for now this is tied in with the assembly process though this will be improved soon)
-	2. Add a tag and push to origin - e.g.: `git tag v1.1.11 && git push origin v1.1.11`
+7. Add a tag and push to origin - e.g.: `git tag v1.1.11 && git push origin v1.1.11`
-	3. Create the release on Github including populating the release notes
+8. Create the release on Github including populating the release notes (needed so JFrog can pull them in)
+9. Assemble and Upload ([see below](#publishing-to-jcenter-and-maven-central) for details) - but the overall order to follow is:
-	4. Upload to Bintray and use this tag and associated release notes
+	1. Upload to Bintray and use the pushed tag, which will pull in the associated release notes
+	2. Comment out local `repository` lines in the two `maven.gradle` files temporarily (this is horrible but is [to be fixed soon](https://github.com/ably/ably-java/issues/566))
+	3. Repeat the assemble stages to this time to push to Maven Central

 ### Signing